richardjharris/yomikun-database/notes/future_ideas.md

 This lists stuff I don't have time to do now, but could look at in the future.

+## Code quality

+ - run eradicate
+ - move romaji_key to its own file
+ - pylint duplicate code (?)
+ - sqlite vs loader vs finaldb vs aggregator

+ - fix use of internal methods
+  - wikipedia_en.parser using _parse_researchmap_inner
+  - stuff using Aggregator hackily

+ - inconsistent use of sei/mei vs. given name / surname.
+Same for reading/written
+   and yomi/kaki.

+### import of many loose functions feels off to me

+'import foo.bar.baz' makes functions too low

+'from module import *' is bad

+'from module import a, b, c' is okay but not obviously tied to the module

+'import foo.bar.baz as baz' can be too cryptic

+Gpod practice:
+ - plain 'import module' for short modules and if functions are only used a few times (clarity > brevity)

+ - 'import long.module as x' seems like an upgrade over bare function names for most things.

+ - 'from module import x' rarely (e.g. datetime)

 ## Names allowed in kanji

  data/chars_allowed_in_names